Don-Irwin/data_streaming_pipeline/README.md

 * Open the notebook

-It can be accessed (if running locally) by the following command.
+It can be accessed (if running locally) at the following address.

 http://localhost:5555/notebooks/system_demo.ipynb

-Or if it is being run on a separate server, run the following command.
+Or if it is being run on a separate server, use the following address.

 http://[IP-ADDRESS-OF-SERVER]:5555/notebooks/system_demo.ipynb